-However, the engagement team did not understand the audited company's group accounting manual and failed to appropriately evaluate the opinions of the auditors of individual components when forming the basis for expressing its own opinion regarding the consolidated financial statements.
-(Auditing Standards Committee Statement No. 600, paragraphs 16 and 43) [Second-tier, and small and medium-sized audit firms]
+However, the engagement team did not appropriately evaluate the work carried out by the component auditors, as the team did not examine the content of the audited company's written instructions regarding financial statements.

+(Auditing Standards Committee Statement No. 600, paragraphs 16 and 43) [Mid-tier, and small and medium-sized audit firms]